 However, we cannot emphasize enough how doubly important it is to appear in court as scheduled, and on time.
 Judges are strict about appearance in court.
 Please do not fail to appear in court, and please show up on time.

 If you are sick, or if some other urgent situation prevents you from coming to court, contact your lawyer as soon as you realize you will be unable to come to court.
 Be as detailed as possible about why you will be unable to come to court.
 Your lawyer will do his or her best to get a continuance on your case if you are unable to appear in court, but we cannot guarantee any outcome, and sometimes the Court will issue a writ for your arrest for failing to appear.
 This means you could be arrested and put in jail.
 However, there is still a chance to avoid going to jail.
-Your lawyer can arrange for you to appear in court to “set aside” the writ, which means you would get a new court date and remain free on bond.
+Your lawyer can arrange for you to appear in court to try to “set aside” the writ, which means you would get a new court date and remain free on bond.
 The best thing to do in all situations is to stay in touch with your lawyer.

 When you come to court, appropriate dress and other protocols are important to observe.
 Dress as conservatively as you can.
 Do not bring food or drink into the courtroom.
 Be sure to turn your cell phone off or on silent mode.
-Try to make child care arrangements before court if you can, or at least bring a friend who can it outside the courtroom with your child.
+Try to make child care arrangements before court if you can, or at least bring a friend who can stay outside the courtroom with your child.

 Tuscaloosa County Office of Public Defender